freemansoft/wsl2-utils/README.md

 1. Move param docs into doc block - ugh I hate that

 ## Completed Todo Items
+1. Added return codes on all early exit paths
 1. Add a `$ExecuteUnregisterImport` parameter that doesn't execute the destructive commands _complete 2023/06_
 1. Add set as default _complete 2023/06_